The basics of mental health, stigma and ableism

 - people with “scary” mental health conditions can’t have a normal, full, happy life like anyone else

-Ableism is essentially discrimination towards disabled persons, including persons with neurodivergences and mental health conditions, as well as the belief that people without disabilities are the ideal way to be and are the norm.
 Examples of this include having workplaces and schools that are “one-size-fits-all”, when the environments, learning styles, and more in these institutions do not cater to everyone.
-They are designed with the idea that we are all the same, and that disabled people are the exception.
 Ableism is everywhere in our society, and in every institution.
-To learn more about disability justice, which is a framework developed by disabled individuals, click here.
+Here is a definition of ableism by Talila Lewis.
+To learn more about disability justice, click here.

 In 1997, Judy Singer, an autistic sociologist, created the term, neurodiversity.
 It refers to the idea that variations in our brains are natural.
 The neurodiversity movement rejects the idea that there is one “normal” brain and that all others are abnormal.

 There is no defined set of conditions that can be defined as “neurodivergent”.
 If you have a mental illness, you can identify as neurodivergent.
-You don’t even need to have a diagnosis of any kind to identify as neurodivergent.
-The neurodiversity movement is for everyone and should not be gatekept.
-It is meant to make the world a more inclusive place.
+You don’t need to have a diagnosis of any kind to identify as neurodivergent.
+Neurodiversity and the concept of neurodivergence move us away from seeing any mind or brain as ‘wrong’ or inferior.